yip/concept/content/06_Air/01_Intro.md

-"*Air*" (*codename*) is a single instance of the eventual Yip software.
+"*Air*" (*codename*) is a single instance of the eventual Yip platform.
 Is it an extension of all that has been said so far relating to Yip's concept -- but it is especially geared towards the reporting and discovery of events in the public eye.

 Eventually, one imagines a person visiting: